 In 1970, scientists researching the link between diet and heart disease visited the small town of Vilcabamba, located high in the Ecuadorian Andes.
 The scientists included Dr. Alexander Leaf of Harvard Medical School, Dr. Harold Elrick of the University of California at San Diego, and a group from the University of Quito.

 The scientists found that the residents of Vilcabamba, who were principally of European descent, had very low cholesterol levels and very few of them ever suffered from heart disease.
-But more remarkable was the longevity of the Vilcabambans.
-Many of the town residents claimed to be over 100 years old.
+But as they did more research, the scientists then discovered something even more remarkable — the Vilcabambans enjoyed incredible longevity.
+Many of the town residents insisted they were over 100 years old.
 A few of them stated their age as being over 140 years old.
-These ages appeared to be confirmed by birth and baptismal records.
+And these ages appeared to be verified by birth and baptismal records.

 The next year the province of Loja (in which Vilcabamba was located) conducted a census that confirmed the unusual longevity of the town's residents.
 Out of a total population of 819, the town boasted seven men and two women older than 100 years old.
 One man, Miguel Carpio, said he was 123.
 Another, Jose David, claimed to be 142 years old.